Diyago/Diyago.github.io/_posts/2019-11-09-banking-inter.md

-# "Banking models interpretation" talk was given at AI Journey Conference in Moscow.
+# Banking models interpretation talk was given at AI Journey Conference in Moscow.
-*Conference with leading international and Russian experts in AI and data analysis, top companies in the development and application of AI in business*
+*Talk was given at AI Journey Conference in Moscow.
+Conference with leading international and Russian experts in AI and data analysis, top companies in the development and application of AI in business*